Director, Child Therapist & Parent Support

 B.L.S English (with Scholarship)

 Accredited Play Therapist (reg.
 201011432)

 Nikki has a Masters in Counselling and has graduated from Canterbury Christ Church University, UK, with PGD in Practice Based Play Therapy.
-Nikki offers Counselling and individual Play Therapy and a range of therapeutic groups that offer social – emotional support for children.
-Play therapy uses a psychotherapeutic approach primarily used to help children and adolescence between 3 to 16 years to resolve any emotional and behavioural issues.
+Nikki offers Counselling, individual Play Therapy and parent guidance and support.
+Play therapy sessions is attachment based and uses a psychotherapeutic approach primarily used to help children and adolescence between 3 to 16 years to resolve any emotional and behavioural issues.
 Nikki understands parenting challenges, so she works closely with families giving them coping strategies and tangible tools to manage behaviour at home.
 Nikki has a special interest in supporting children who are experiencing a change in family dynamics (e.g. divorce or separation) and working closely with parents.

 Speech and Language Pathologist

 Registered Speech Therapist

 June graduated from the University of Strathclyde, Scotland in the UK.
 She holds a Bachelor of Science Honours degree in Speech and Language Pathology.
 She has a broad range of skills, and offers her expertise both in group and individual settings.
 June is available for sessions with both children and adults.
 June’s experience with children and families and been in clinic, school and domiciliary settings with children who have receptive and expressive language delay, speech sound disorder, social skill difficulties and fluency and voice disorders.